AbhiXverse/Solidity-journey/Day 05/Solidity Notes.md

     // event logs every successful coin transfer event Sent(address from, address to, uint amount);

-    // Constructor code is only run when the contract
-    // is created
     constructor() {
-        minter = msg.sender;
+        minter = msg.sender;  // set the deployer as a
     }

     // Sends an amount of newly created coins to an address